-Kayaking or swimming with dolphins can be around $130 NZD.
+Kayaking or swimming with dolphins can be around $130.

 Can you think of anything else?
 Leave me your comment below!

 Let’s move on to lodging costs.
-For the travellers that want to save some dollars, think of using Couchsurfing, Helpx, Woofing and Workaway.
+For the travelers that want to save some dollars, think of using Couchsurfing, Helpx, Woofing, and Workaway.

-I will not go into details about the free lodging options because I want to tell you the costs of accomodation in general:
+I will not go into details about the free lodging options because I want to tell you the costs of accommodation in general:

-- In New Zealand, it is widely used to rent holiday homes among several people, thus reducing costs per night.
-Maybe for $20 NZD a night you can stay in almost luxury homes.
+In New Zealand, it is widely used to rent holiday homes among several people, thus reducing costs per night.
+Maybe for $20 a night you can stay in almost luxury homes.
 To find these rentals you can see Bookabach and Holiday Houses.

 Many of the houses in New Zealand have 4, 5 or even 6 rooms, so if you join a group of up to 10 people, the costs become much cheaper.

-- Campsites operated by the Department of Conservation: $ 5 – $20 per person.
-The cost depends on the facilities.
+Campsites operated by the Department of Conservation: $ 8 – $20 per person.
+The cost depends on the area and the facilities.

-All those who are going to travel to New Zealand, need to download Campermate.
-It is a really impressive database that will save you from big expenses.
+People traveling to New Zealand, download Campermate.
+It is an impressive database that will save you from big expenses.
 All the information is about campsites, showers, service stations among many other things can be found in this app.

 General purchases and other expenses

-We will estimate 2 travel budgets.
-One is for “backpacker style” travellers.
-Mainly focused on all possible savings.
+We will PLAY AROUND WITH ESTIMATING 2 travel budgets.
+One is for sort of “backpacker-style” travelers -no hardcore though keep that in mind!.
 The 2nd Budget is more “comfortable” let’s say.

 Let’s take into account that the car will be sold at the end of the trip for let’s say $ 1500.

-- Lodging: Alternating campsites “honesty based” or huts, $ 10 NZ with free camping spaces: $300 per person.
-This can be reduced to almost 0, if, for example, they use the public showers quickly.
-Campermate will be your best travel buddy to save on accommodation!
+Lodging: Alternating campsites “honesty based” or huts, $ 10 NZ with free camping spaces: $300 per person.

 Totals and daily average